gaddingsio/tdd-coding-dojo/Vending_machine.md

 So a method *"calculateChange(int payable, int paid)"* is needed.

-Where payable is the total amount the customers desired item costs.
-And paid is the amount of cash the customer put into the machine.
+Where *payable* is the total amount the customers desired item costs.
+And *paid* is the amount of cash the customer has put into the machine.

 It should return an array of coins, so the vending machine can dispense the change to the customer.